luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

   # For OAK-D @ 800P mono cameras and disparity of eg. 10 pixels
   depth = 882.5 * 7.5 / 10 = 661.88 # cm

+Note the value of disparity depth data is stored in uint16, where 0 is a special value, meaning that distance is unknown.

 Min stereo depth distance
 #########################